Sharykhin/reactphp-benchmarks/README.md

 Throughput: 354.8/sec
 ```

-Notice: I am not sure if it is possible at all to have a responce in 1 milisecond.
+**Notice:** I am not sure if it is possible at all to have a responce in 1 milisecond.

+**Notice:** Despite that fact that there were run 4 instancies of reactphp, CPU usage was less than in Nginx case.

 Here is Apache JMeter configuraton, where all this data was taken from.